It is that time of year when many of us are concerned how we are going to keep our Vertical Garden alive while we are on vacation.

 Pick as much of your produce that you can and have a pre-vacation feast.

 This will keep your crops from become mature and ending their life cycle.
-This helps to prevent disease caused by overly ripe, rotting produce on your Tower Garden.
+This helps to prevent disease caused by overly ripe, rotting produce on your vertical garden.

-The best way to prevent problems is to make sure your Tower Garden doesn’t have any when you leave.
+The best way to prevent problems is to make sure your vertical garden doesn’t have any when you leave.

 May sure the reservoir is full of water, Tower Tonic nutrients, and the PH has been adjusted.